All Products

 Important

-• This variable is available only when the table uses the Unique model that uses the Merge on Write (MOW) mode.
+• This variable only applies to tables using the Unique Key model with Merge on Write (MOW) mode.

 FAQ

-What do I do if the get table cloud commit lock timeout error message is displayed during data import?
+Why does the `get table cloud commit lock timeout` error appear during import?